Photos show Walter and Jack several years prior to 1903 |

 Felsenthal Pottlitzer (1873-1903).
 Emily had

-died from surgery complications in March 1903.
+died from surgery complications nine months

 Max Pottlitzer was secretary-treasurer of the